moondly/foglab/README.md

         v.cpus = 4
       end

-      # Will configure the eth1 interface (-i on) and activate the system swap (-s on)
+      # Will configure the eth1 interface (-i on), activate the system swap (-s on) and configure the base_segment
       config.vm.provision "shell",
-        inline: "foglab -i on && foglab -s on"
+        inline: "foglab -i on && foglab -s on && foglab -b #{base_segment}"

     end
     ```

     You can adapt the `cpu` and `memory` accordingly.
-The `base_segment` cannot be changed in the current version.
-This will come in furture releases.
-For now, just make sure this do not overlaps with any other local network.
+Please adapt the IP `base_segment` if it overlaps any other local network.
+Your labs will receive IPs from the range `<base_segment>.101-254.`

     The `eth1` interface allows you to connecto to the LXD hosts from your local machine.